-Secondly, and more rarely, is pressure induced toothache.
+Secondly, and more rarely, is pressure-induced toothache.
 This can happen when a tiny amount of air is trapped below a filling.
 As the pressure in the cabin decreases when climbing, the air pocket in the tooth can expand.
 This is what can cause pain.

-In 40+ years of flying I have rarely had ear problems and never had tooth problems, and I have plenty of fillings.
+In 40+ years of flying, I have rarely had ear problems and never had tooth problems, and I have plenty of fillings.

-There is little you can do to prevent it and the only thing you can do to alleviate is let it out, in the toilet, if possible.
+There is little you can do to prevent it and the only thing you can do to alleviate it is to let it out, in the toilet, if possible.
 Holding it in can be uncomfortable and not particularly good for you.

 I have sat next to a few champions in my time I can tell you.

-Catching other passengers germs
+Catching other passengers’ germs

 This is probably the most common of the side effects of long haul flights (and not so long).

-In an aircraft holding anything from 100 to 900 passengers (yes, up to 900 in a Airbus A380 incredibly), it is inevitable that a number of them will have a cold or some other common ailment that is at the infectious stage.
+In an aircraft holding anything from 100 to 900 passengers (yes, up to 900 in an Airbus A380 incredibly), it is inevitable that a number of them will have a cold or some other common ailment that is at the infectious stage.

 Those infectious people will be sneezing, coughing and spreading their germs around the aircraft, perhaps sitting near you, walking past you in the aisle, using the toilet etc and there is a good chance that you will also become infected.

-Although modern aircraft are fitted with HEPA (high efficiency particulate air) filters I am not sure they do much to stop the spread of cold and flu germs.
+Although modern aircraft are fitted with HEPA (high-efficiency particulate air) filters I am not sure they do much to stop the spread of cold and flu germs.

-Having lived in a popular vacation destination for a number of years I have seen first hand that many people come down with a cold 2-3 days after they arrive here, having spent 4-5 hours on a flight.
+Having lived in a popular vacation destination for a number of years I have seen firsthand that many people come down with a cold 2-3 days after they arrive here, having spent 4-5 hours on a flight.
 I would say aircraft are almost as unhealthy an environment as a doctor’s waiting room in winter.